A Complete Churchill Manitoba Guide: Polar Bears, Belugas and More!

 Besides Polar Bears, Beluga Whales in Churchill Manitoba are one of the town’s biggest draws.
 And unlike the bears, you can easily get right up close to the white whales of the north.
 We joined Sea North Tours for a Beluga kayak experience on the mouth of the Churchill River where it empties into Hudson Bay.

 It’s amazing to see these playful Beluga whales bump the small boats as they swing by to say hello.
 The Beluga whales tend to follow kayaks and SUPs from behind, so make sure to look back because they are probably right there saying hello.
+You can read all about our experience kayaking with Beluga whales in Churchill here.

 Explore The Backcountry On A Tundra Buggy Tour